holepunchto/hyperdrive/SPECIFICATION.md

 Note that the amounts of roots is always `<= log2(number-of-blocks)` and that the total amount of hashes needed to construct the merkle trees is `2 * number-of-blocks`.

 By trusting the feed id we can use that to verify the roots of the merkle trees given to us by an untrusted peer by trying to reproduce the same feed id using the above algorithm.
-When verifying we should also check that the root indexes corresponds to neighboring merkle trees (see flat-tree/fullRoots for a way to get this list of indexes when verifying).
+When verifying we should also check that the root indexes correspond to neighboring merkle trees (see [flat-tree/fullRoots](https://github.com/mafintosh/flat-tree#roots--treefullrootsindex) for a way to get this list of indexes when verifying).
 For this reason the first response sent to a remote request should always contain the root hashes and indexes if the remote peer does't have any blocks yet.
-See the response message in the "Wire Protocol" section for more information.
+See the [response message](#messagesresponse) in the "Wire Protocol" section for more information.

-The index of the left most block in the last merkle tree also tells us how many blocks that are in the feed which is useful if we want to show a progress bar or similar when downloading a feed (see flat-tree/rightSpan for more info on how to calculate this).
+The index of the left most block in the last merkle tree also tells us how many blocks that are in the feed which is useful if we want to show a progress bar or similar when downloading a feed (see [flat-tree/rightSpan](https://github.com/mafintosh/flat-tree/blob/master/index.js#L76) for more info on how to calculate this).

-Assuming we have verified the root hashes the remote only needs to send us the first "sibling" and all "uncle" hashes from the block index we are requesting to a valid root for us verify the block.
+Assuming we have verified the root hashes, the remote only needs to send us the first "sibling" and all "uncle" hashes from the block index we are requesting to a valid root for us verify the block.

 For example, using the above example feed with 6 blocks, assuming we have already verified the root at index 3, if we wanted to verify block #2 (tree index 4) we would need the following hashes